NassiTech/Datenschutz/README.md

   - Keeping personal details separate from health data in different secure databases.

 ## Best Practices
-1. **Use Anonymization** where possible to protect privacy while still allowing useful analysis.
+1. **Use Anonymization** where it is possible to protect privacy and still allowing useful analysis.
-2. **Apply Pseudonymization** for cases where user-specific tracking is needed but should be kept secure.
+2. **Apply Pseudonymization** for cases where user-specific tracking is needed (geolocalization for hiking -> estimate altitude, speed...) but should be kept secure.
 3. **Follow Data Protection Laws** like GDPR (General Data Protection Regulation) by using strong security measures like encryption and access controls.

 ## Summatry
 Since FitTrack Pro collects personal and sensitive data, it must have strong privacy conditions.
-By anonymizing and pseudonymizing data, the app can keep user information safe but still providing helpful health views or informations.
+By anonymizing and pseudonymizing data, the app can keep user information safe but still providing helpful health views and informations.